Answer-Layer / Support-Layer Test

 ChatBot.com

-ChatBot.com has the stronger workspace story: shared inbox, ticketing, workflows, LiveChat handoff, visitor context, and Text App positioning.
+ChatBot.com has the stronger workspace story: shared inbox, ticketing, workflows, LiveChat handoff, visitor context, and customer-service workspace features.

 That may be more product than a small site needs if all you want is an answer widget.